A new insight on augmented Lagrangian method with applications in machine learning: Appendix: discussions on two new PDHG

-The original PDHG proposed in \cite{Zhuchan08} is to solve some TV image restorations models.
+The original PDHG proposed in \cite{Zhuchan08} is to solve some TV image restoration problems.
 Extending it to the problem (\ref{Sec4-Prob}), we get the following scheme:

 where $r,s$ are positive scalars.
-He, et al. \cite{hmy20} pointed out that convergence of the above PDHG can be shown if $\theta_1$ is strongly convex and $rs>\rho(A\tr A)$ (these conditions are very strict).
-Here $\rho(A\tr A)$ denotes the spectral radius of $A\tr A$.
-To weaken these convergence conditions, e.g., the function $\theta_1$ is only convex and the parameters $r,s$ do not depend on $\rho(A\tr A)$, we would develop the following novel PDHG (abbreviated by N-PDHG1) for solving the problem (\ref{Sec4-Prob}): \begin{flushleft} \fbox{ \parbox{0.89\textwidth}{ }}\end{flushleft} Another algorithm (denoted by N-PDHG2) is just to modify the final subproblem of PDHG, whose framework is described as follows: \begin{flushleft} \fbox{ \parbox{0.89\textwidth}{ }}\end{flushleft}
+He, et al. \cite{hmy20} pointed out that convergence of the above PDHG can be ensured if $\theta_1$ is strongly convex and $rs>\rho(A\tr A)$.
+To weaken these convergence conditions, (e.g., the function $\theta_1$ is only convex and the parameters $r,s$ do not depend on $\rho(A\tr A)$), we develop a novel PDHG (N-PDHG1) as follows. \begin{flushleft} \fbox{ \parbox{0.89\textwidth}{ }}\end{flushleft} Another related algorithm, called N-PDHG2, is just to modify the final subproblem of PDHG, whose framework is described in the next box.
+A similar quadratic term was adopted in \cite{HeDwang16} to solve a special case of (\ref{Sec4-Prob}). {We can observe that N-PDHG1 has certain connections with P-rALM, since the first-order optimality conditions of their involved subproblems are reformulated as similar variational inequalities with the same block matrix $H$, see (\ref{b-3}) and the next (\ref{jb11-3}).
+Actually, their $\m{x}$-subproblems enjoy the same proximal term.
+Another observation is that N-PDHG2 is developed from N-PDHG1 by just modifying the involved proximal parameters, and one of their subproblems could enjoy a proximity operator directly.} \begin{flushleft} \fbox{ \parbox{0.89\textwidth}{ }}\end{flushleft}